Rick Becker: 2016 gubernatorial campaign

-2018 U.S. Senate election

-Becker was seen as a potential candidate for the U.S. Senate race in 2018 against incumbent Democrat Heidi Heitkamp.
-There were strong expectations he would shore up support from the Party's more conservative and libertarian grassroots.

-Becker spent some of the spring and summer of 2017 preparing for a possible Senate run.
-In April, he traveled to Washington, D.C. to meet with various groups and elected officials.
-On July 6, he announced on Facebook that he would be speaking across the state.
-On August 2, speaking before Fargo Republicans, he urged the party to do a better job of staying true to its "conservative roots".
-Congressman Kevin Cramer was widely considered the top prospective candidate, but Becker stated his decision to run would not be based upon Cramer's decision.

-On January 2, Becker announced on Facebook that he would not enter the race.
-Instead, he announced his plans to seek reelection to the state house, stating, "I know I can make a difference in North Dakota, and I am worried about giving up such an important opportunity and responsibility".

 2022 U.S. Senate campaign

 On January 19, 2022, Becker announced he would not run for reelection to the North Dakota House of Representatives.
 On February 6, he announced he would primary incumbent U.S. Senator John Hoeven in the 2022 election.
 Becker was defeated by Hoeven at the GOP convention on April 2, by a vote of 1,224 (54%) to 1,037 (46%).
 Although Becker pledged at the convention to honor their decision, he subsequently changed his mind and re-entered the race as a conservative Independent candidate in August.

+2024 congressional campaign

+Becker announced that he would campaign as a Republican for North Dakota's at-large congressional district on January 22, 2024.
+At that time, incumbent Representative Kelly Armstrong was expected to run for re-election.
+The following day, Armstrong announced he would not seek re-election and would instead run for governor.
+Becker faced public service commissioner Julie Fedorchak, former Miss America Cara Mund, farmer Alex Balazs, and activist Sharlet Mohr.

+During the North Dakota Republican Party endorsement convention, Becker encouraged his supporters to write in spoiler ballots to prevent an endorsement from going through, as he was ineligible to receive the endorsement due to a rule change about keeping party membership for a certain amount of years in response to his independent senate campaign.
+After two failed ballots, Julie Fedorchak withdrew from the endorsement to allow the convention to continue, giving Alex Balazs the endorsment.

+Becker received the endorsement of the majority of the House Freedom Caucus, Vivek Ramaswamy, and senator Rand Paul among others.

+Becker lost the primary, coming in second place to Julie Fedorchak with 29% of the vote.

+Becker also headed a constitutional ballot initiative, Measure #4, that would've eliminate local property taxes.
+The measure faced harsh opposition, and would fail on election night.